DavidWalley/nebra/README.md

 There are several variations of this which also work.
 For example, the count from gibbous to full can be 7 nights, or 8 nights.
 One goal of this code is to test the effects of some of these choices, perhaps leading to insights on choices facing early astronomers.

 Some details of potential calendars are beyond computer analysis.
 For example, names of things, and exactly when the leap month (and leap days) are added.
 Some historical evidence exists to help, but our code cannot address all these details.

+The hope is that running the code in this repo leads to new ideas and further investigations that use or extend the code.

+# Stellarium

+Stellarium software v:24.2+ , downloaded for free from stellarium.org, was the starting point for calculating and displaying the night sky for current and historic dates.
+Stellarium contributors (2024).
+Stellarium v24.3 Astronomy Software.
+URL https://stellarium.org/.
+DOI: 10.5281/zenodo.13825639

+This research has made use of the Stellarium planetarium.
+Zotti, G., Hoffmann, S. M., Wolf, A., Chéreau, F., & Chéreau, G. (2021).
+The Simulated Sky: Stellarium for Cultural Astronomy Research.
+Journal of Skyscape Archaeology, 6(2), 221–258.
+DOI: 10.1558/jsa.17822

+Stellarium was not originally designed for simulation of historic or prehistoric skies, but has become a goal.
+The developers now claim arcseconds accuracy going back at least 10,000 years (User Guide, Appendix F, https://stellarium.org/files/guide.pdf).

+Stellarium features scripting capabilities, which seemingly makes it ideal for retroactive testing of potential lunar calendar systems.
+However, at the time of this writing, it suffers from a couple of problems.
+First, it can be very slow.
+Some calculations have to wait for graphical rendering to finish before results are accurate.
+Second, while output to the file system is possible with text logs and high quality screen, file input is awkward or impossible so that only generated source code is practical.

+To test calendar systems, initial code was working but just too slow for multiple tests.
+Instead, the code is now in two parts.

+The first part is a Stellarium script which generates CSV (comma separated values) files with basic information about the sun and moon, as seen from a point on Earth.
+Each row represents data for one night, and each file covers one (Gregorian) year.
+It can take hours, days even, to generate files for significant time spans, so the code is intended to run unattended over-night and/or in the background.

+The second part is a Haxe program for reading the generated files, and testing various potential astronomical procedures reasonably quickly.
+The Haxe language is designed to use and be compatible with, and exportable to, various other languages including JavaScript, Java, Python and C.